kobble-git/kobble-data-common/content/onboard.md

 ::: slide
 * A Channel Group is a group of Channels.
 * A Channel is a group of Tracks.
 * A Track is a tree or outline of Items.
-Track items in the tree support drag and drop reordering.
+Items in the Track tree support drag and drop reordering.
 * Items are usually Markdown files, but Kobble also supplies a variety of specialized Items for other purposes.
 :::